Maths Teacher Jobs That Aren’t in Schools

 One of the ways in which data is driving the exercise industry is by providing personalised workouts.
 The devices available today gather essential data about individuals, such as the physical activities they have carried out, heart rate, eating habits, and their sleep cycle.
 Gyms and personal trainers can use this data to provide a more personalised workout regime and offer new exercise guidelines to clients.

-When taking an MSc Strength & Conditioning degree, you will also learn about the importance of injury prevention, and this is something else that data can assist with.
+When taking a postgraduate Strength & Conditioning degree, you will also learn about the importance of injury prevention, and this is something else that data can assist with.
 As fitness data can be tracked in real-time, both physiotherapists and gym trainers have the power to warn clients if they are exerting too much pressure on their muscles by following exercise trends that may be more than their body can handle.
 This can, in turn, prevent injuries.